-Potato biofortification with zinc: comparison between soil application and foliar spray
+Potato biofortification with zinc: Comparison between soil application and foliar spray

 Abstract

-Aims: Two field experiments, one for Zn application in soil and another for Zn application as foliar spray were conducted during November 2019 to February 2020 at the Horticulture Farm, Bangladesh Agricultural University (BAU), Mymensingh, Bangladesh to investigate the proof-of-concept that Bangladesh Agricultural Research Institute (BARI) released potato varieties (Solanum tuberosum L.) can be agronomically biofortified with zinc (Zn) fertilizers.
+Aims: Two field experiments, one for zinc (Zn) application in soil, and another for Zn application as foliar spray were conducted during November 2019 to February 2020 at the Horticulture Farm, Bangladesh Agricultural University (BAU), Mymensingh, Bangladesh to investigate the proof-of-concept that Bangladesh Agricultural Research Institute (BARI) released potato varieties (Solanum tuberosum L.) can be agronomically biofortified with zinc (Zn) fertilizers.
 Both the experiments were repeated next year during November 2020 to February 2021 at the same field to validate the results.

 Study Design: The experiments were set up in a two-way factorial randomized complete block design with three replications.
 There were three blocks representing the three replications.
 Texturally, the soil is silty-loam and falls under Sonatala series.